mever-team/FairBench/docs/advanced/distributed.md

 # [0.
 1. 0.
 1. 0.5 1.
 1. 1. ]
 ```

-!!! danger
-    Avoid overlapping names between branches
-    and class fields or methods, as they are both
-    accessed with the same annotation.
-    If there is confusion, branch values will be obtained.

 A visual view of how data
 are organized across branches follows.
 Some
 variables are identical but others